-'Some people call me an idealist.
-When I arrived at the academy, I was a naïve 25 year old woman and now I have become a naïve old lady, which is not bad'.
+"Some people call me an idealist.
+When I arrived at the academy, I was a naïve twenty-five years old woman and now I have become a naïve old lady, which is not bad".

 Mr Pro-Chancellor, Fan may claim to be naïve, but she has proved herself a selfless and remarkably effective custodian of history for the benefit of us all.

-It is my honour and privilege to present to you Professor Fan Jinshi for the award of Doctor of Social Sciences, honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Professor Fan Jinshi for the award of Doctor of Social Sciences honoris causa.